R33S3Y/RUITK/doc/element.js.md

 #### Usage

 1. **Define Custom Elements**:
    - Each custom element should be defined with a `name`, a `function` to create the element, and a `style` object for applying CSS styles.
+For more info about elements go [Here](Making%20Elements.md)
    - Example:
 ```javascript
 let buttonElement = {